the-teachingRSE-project/competencies/competencies.md

 Toby Hodges contributed parts on the Carpentries, and helped steer the curriculum discussion.
 Guido Juckeland contributed experiences from his first RSE course for students.
 Dominic Kempf drafted the first version of the example curriculum.
-Anna-Lena Lamprecht helped us to use proper wording and made us aware, where we were misusing established SE terminology.
+Anna-Lena Lamprecht helped with proper wording and especially made us aware, where we were misusing established SE terminology.
 Jan Linxweiler drafted various RSE specialisations and made sure that clean coding techniques got their due recognition.
 Frank Löffler rewrote numerous parts to be actually legible, and helped us in preparing for the last mile of a de-RSE position paper.
 Michele Martone wrote the first draft of the environmental sustainability section.